 What Are the Implications of the OPEC+ Agreement?

-This agreement has provided some stabilization to the market and we believe it should reduce volatility in the process.
+This agreement has provided some stabilisation to the market and we believe it should reduce volatility in the process.
 In the immediate term, the production cuts, while a noble effort to avoid storage “tank tops,” may not be enough given the aforementioned oil demand destruction.
 Refinery demand for crude is still decreasing, creating some logistical bottlenecks.
 The market remains concerned over the near-term supply/demand imbalance as can be seen in the lower near month oil price relative to longer-dated futures prices, while local oil prices in many US basins are trading at more severe discounts to West Texas Intermediate (WTI) crude prices.

 We believe 2Q20 crude oil prices will remain volatile and subject to further downside given storage risks, although the OPEC+ agreement should provide some near-term floor.
 Recent data on declining US shale production remains an encouraging sign for future rebalancing.
-However, given the longer-term intention of the agreement, the potential to reduce inventories later in 2020 and into 2021 could set the stage for stronger future pricing (but remains subject to the timing and pace of demand returning).
+However, given the longer-term intention of the agreement, the potential to reduce inventories later in 2020 and into 2021 has set the stage for stronger future pricing (but remains subject to the timing and pace of demand returning).
 Additionally, we view the announced duration of the production cut (through 2022) positively as the agreement suggests the OPEC+ group’s understanding that further support may be necessary should the virus again impact economic activity later in 2020.

 COVID-19 is the World Health Organization's official designation of the current coronavirus disease.